owm111/hackneyed-x11-cursors/README.md

 -----------------
 Plasma 5 makes a mess with the pointers.
 I will look into it as soon as Plasma becomes usable under Wayland, and I don't think reporting such a bug at this stage is appropriate: they have more important things to care about.

-Out of curiosity, starting a Wayland session with a [debug theme](https://github.com/Enthymem/xcursor-debug-theme) shows KWin's default pointer as `left_ptr` (a symlink to `default`), while the Plasma shell and other applications employ `left_arrow`, which looks like a Qt bug (Breeze has no `left_arrow`, forcing a fallback to `default` or one of the symlinks to it).
+Out of curiosity, starting a Wayland session with a [debug theme](https://gitlab.com/Enthymeme/xcursor-debug-theme) shows KWin's default pointer as `left_ptr` (a symlink to `default`), while the Plasma shell and other applications employ `left_arrow`, which looks like a Qt bug (Breeze has no `left_arrow`, forcing a fallback to `default` or one of the symlinks to it).
 KWin, though, replaces `size_bdiag` with `size_fdiag` when you drag the pointer to resize a window.

 Chromium 62 and up
 ------------------
 Recent versions of Chromium pull out whatever cursors the theme provides.
-How nice.
-Still, Chromium developers assumed that `all-scroll` and `move` are the same thing (they aren't, but I don't believe this warrants a bug report).
+Still, Chromium developers assumed that `all-scroll` and `move` are the same thing -- they aren't, but I don't believe this warrants a bug report.

 TODO